dfguerrerom/mgci-docs/docs/source/sepal/index.rst

    :align: 900
    :alt: Advanced Options

-- Using Real Surface Area methods instead of Planimetric options used by default by SEPAL SDG 15.4.2 :sub:`beta`.
+- Using Real Surface Area methods instead of Planimetric options used by default by SEPAL SDG 15.4.2 :sub:`beta`.(For more on this check the indicator's metadata )
-- Running in GEE for large datasets(large datasets are automatically thrown into GEE for computation)
+- Running in GEE for large datasets(large datasets are automatically thrown into GEE for computation).This option should be chosen when there are computational time errors(usually associated with large datasets hence cannot be run on the fly).
-- Process scale: This option caters for the spatial resolution of the landcover maps used in the computation.
+- Process scale:If this capability is activated,allows the user to define the computational scale.
+Remember,the scale chosen will affect the speed of computation( finer scales will take more time and vice versa) and the accuracy of the results.If this option is not chosen,computation will run at the scale of the input data.

 Defining parameters for Sub-Indicator B: Proportion of Degraded Mountain Land.